July 21st, 2016

 The struggle is for Bobby to find his place and to win the heart of Vonnie.
 It leads him back home to run a fancy New York nightclub with his brother, leaving his lost love behind.
 The Social Network star is doing his own version of Woody here, which is sporadic at times, but eventually feels genuine and charming.
 It is Stewart whose character feels complete, as she struggles with the emotions of choosing the right man and fighting to stay grounded through it all.

 The central theme of Cafe Society, which is a gradual climb, is finding your place and learning that the heart wants what it wants.
 I did have some major quarrels with the casting choices, specifically Blake Lively who arrives as the gorgeous Veronica, another distraction for Bobby.
 Her beauty will shock most viewers, making Eisenberg’s conundrum of choosing between the two ladies, both gluttonous and obnoxious.
 I guess the heart wants what it wants…

-Of course, Allen's writing sprinkles in his theories on death, the afterlife, his Jewish roots, and a bit of humor to lighten up any of the dramatic tension.
+Of course, Allen’s writing sprinkles in his theories on death, the afterlife, his Jewish roots, and a bit of humor to lighten up any of the dramatic tension.
 The ending is an honest, and poetic conclusion, which I loved, quite frankly.
-It makes for a fancy affair, bringing Woody Allen back to New York and away from his more recent foreign locations.
-I think it's good for the controversial director to get back to the place where he got his start.
-It's this kind of nostalgia that had audiences watching in the beginning, reminding us that escaping to Hollywood is nice, but home is always where the heart is.
+It makes for a fancy affair, bringing Woody Allen back to his home of New York and away from his more recent foreign locations.
+I think it’s good for the controversial director to get back to the place where he got his start.
+It’s this kind of nostalgia that had audiences watching in the beginning, reminding us that escaping to Hollywood is nice, but home is always where the heart is.